 Water to supplement rainfall shortages only.
 Avoid fixed timer irrigation settings.

-Though drought tolerant, Zoysia best performs when it receives approximately 1 inch of water per week.
+Though drought tolerant, Zoysia best performs when it receives approximately 1" of water per week.
 If one or more inches of rainfall occurs in a week, additional irrigation is not necessary.
-Example: if 1/2 inch of rain occurs within a growing week, apply 1/2 inch by irrigation.
+Example: if 1/2" of rain occurs within a growing week, apply 1/2" by irrigation.

 Do not waste water by over watering; avoid run-off and standing water for any period of time.
 (How and When to Water)

 - Apply between 2 and 3 pounds of nitrogen per 1000 square feet annually, during the growing season.
 Select a fertilizer that is labeled for use on Zoysia grass lawns.
 Do not apply fertilizer to wet turf to avoid burning.
 Too much fertility will result in a thatchy, unhealthy lawn and increased disease risk.

 - Once Emerald turf is matured, apply moderate nitrogen according to the table below.
 It can maintain good density and color and need cutting only every 10 days at low fertility levels.
 Higher fertilizer levels produce deeper color, but more growth means more frequent mowing and increased risk of diseases.

 - Fertilize according to the table below and according to soil test recommendations.

 - Special note: don’t fertilize your Emerald Zoysia lawn with high Nitrogen fertilizer in fall or winter.

 - Read about How to Calculate Fertilizer Rates.